westonio/next-steps-front-end/README.md

 ## Usage

-This project is the front-end user experience that utilzes API endpoints that create convienient search options for individuals we serve.
+This project is the front-end user experience that utilzes an API endpoint to create convienient search options for individuals we serve.
+The endpoint takes in two parameters, "keyword" and "location".
+We proivde the user with some keywords built in, such as "basic needs", "shelters", "medical care", "mental health care", and others.
+They can select keywords from our provided options, or utilize the search bar to search their own keyword(s).

 ### Future Iterations

 - Scale: Utlize cloud storage to store data for Providers and resources.
 - Utilze Open AI API for generating motivational statements based on user's identified needs.
 - Create more endpoints for specialized searches.

-### Contact
+### Contributors

 - [Allen Russell](allenrusselldev@gmail.com) - GitHub: @garussell
 - [Weston Schutt](wtschutt@gmail.com)        - GitHub: @westonio